farshidhesami/machine_learning_01/README.md

 - 17- How to see a dataset in URL ?
 - 18- Inside a research folder add other folder "01_data_ingestion.ipynb" .
-- 19- "A- update config.yaml", Go to "config.yaml" and add a code as a "artifacts_root" and "data_ingestion" .
+- 19- "A"- update config.yaml", Go to "config.yaml" and add a code as a "artifacts_root" and "data_ingestion" .

-- 20- "B- update schema.yaml", Go to "schema.yaml" ,Just write a something in this phase like : key : val just fill a page .
+- 20- "B"- update schema.yaml", Go to "schema.yaml" ,Just write a something in this phase like : key : val just fill a page .

       - A schema.yaml is a YAML (YAML Ain't Markup Language) file that defines a schema for data structures or configurations.
       - YAML is a human-readable data serialization format commonly used for configuration files, but it can also be used for other purposes like data storage or inter-process communication .